obenland/the-bootstrap/readme.txt

 Please note:

-Due to design restrictions in Bootstrap, the navigation menu can only be two levels deep, while the parent menu item only serves as a headline for the child menu items and can not be accessed over the navigation menu.
+Due to design restrictions in Bootstrap, the navigation menu can only be two levels deep, while parent menu items only serves as a headline for the child menu items and can not be accessed over the navigation menu.

 = License =